jinnytty/subathon-counter/README.md

 ### Usage

+To start the script

+`node dist/index.js --twitchChannel= --streamlabsSocketToken=`

+---

 For manual control through `timer_control.txt`, editing and saving the file will update the timer.

 *   **Set an absolute time:** `02:00:00` will set the timer to 2 hours.
 Must be in `hh:mm:ss` format.